Sound familiar? A wonderful introductory set-up, lovely materials, leaflets, advertisements, a website, inspirations, photos and then…

 First and foremost, we know that in practice the way the product or service is communicated often does not match the target audience’s problem.
 What does that mean exactly?
 You can’t create a successful online campaign if you don’t have a clear idea of who your target audience is and what their needs and interests are.
 You need to find out what your target audience’s sore points are in order to respond appropriately.
 In other words: don’t communicate that your product or service is new, but base your message on a sore point.
 What problem does it solve for your customer?
 One example is the Coca-Cola powerhouse, which perceived a threat from Pepsi.
 They thought they would quickly launch a new flavour of Coca-Cola to stay one step ahead of Pepsi, but this was not what the target audience was hoping for at all.
 That’s just one typical example of coming up with a solution that doesn’t match up with your target audience.

 Secondly, content is often created from the point of view of what you want to say rather than what the target audience wants to hear.
-This includes writing very long texts on your blog.
+For example: writing very long texts on your blog.
 Does your target audience even have time to read it, or do they prefer a briefer, to-the-point explanation with bullet points?
 Maybe your target audience prefers watching videos?
-It is a good idea to learn about your target audience before writing content.
+It is a good idea to get to know your target audience before writing content.

 The customer journey and touchpoints